raksha592/Data-Analysis-using-python/Final/Readme.md

 **Analysis 4:**

 In this analysis, we find the total number of men and women in each major.
 We also find the number of women compared to median pay.
+The female-dominated majors make less on average than male-dominated majors.

 + The majors which are mostly dominated by women have lower median pay.
 Education is a major which is mostly dominated by women.
 But the median pay in this field is one of the lowest
 ![comparisionnumberofmenwomen](https://cloud.githubusercontent.com/assets/25044482/25308087/595337cc-277b-11e7-886d-c20c555434a6.png)
 + The majors dominated by men are mostly business and Engineering.
 These fields are the highest paid.
 ![percentage_femalevsmedian](https://cloud.githubusercontent.com/assets/25044482/25308092/6ea982b6-277b-11e7-8da4-d71ee8c8bd76.png)

 **Analysis 5:**